 Important Information about Mobility Scooters and Power Chairs

-You do not need a driving licence for a mobility scooter.
+You do not need a driving licence for a mobility scooter or powerchair.

-The larger and faster Class 3 mobility scooters must be registered with the DVLA.
-A registration number is issued, but a number plate does not need to be fitted to the scooter.
+The larger and faster Class 3 (6 or 8 mph) mobility scooters and powerchairs must be registered with the DVLA.
+A registration number is issued, but a number plate does not need to be fitted to the scooter or powerchair.

 We recommend that a scooter is serviced every year.
 Some insurance companies will not pay out on an insurance claim without proof that the scooter has been serviced annually.